openaq/aqi-hub/docs/indices/south-korea.md

 ```

-If the concentration at interval i is greater than or equal to the defined threshold value M
+If the concentration at interval i is greater than or equal to the defined threshold value
 M, and the ratio of the concentration at interval i to the concentration at interval 12 is either less than 0.9 or greater than 1.7, then the adjusted concentration at interval i is equal to the concentration at interval i.

 ```tex